A deep-dive into how top affiliate marketers make AppSumo’s affiliate program work for their online businesses and clients.

-We sat down with four AppSumo affiliate marketers to do a deep-dive into how they make AppSumo’s affiliate marketing program work for their online businesses and clients.
+We sat down with three AppSumo affiliate marketers to do a deep-dive into how they make AppSumo’s affiliate marketing program work for their online businesses and clients.

 Sandeep Mallya, 99signals